algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestCases.md

 **Test Steps**<br>
 The steps to reproduce the behavior:

-1. Run '. . .'
+1. Click on '....'
-2. Go to '. . .'
+2. Go to '....'
-2. Click on '. . .'
-3. Scroll down to '. . .'
-4. See the result
+3. See error

 **Expected results**<br>
 A clear and concise description of what you expected to happen.
 For Unit tests, it would be preferable to use "Expected as", and then the result the developers expect.

-## You can go the [spreadsheet](https://docs.google.com/spreadsheets/d/1XLz-dlMtIxBoBo31umZ3qVMH6ERHfQd5tnZYNTitfoE/edit?usp=sharing) where the test cases will be documented.
+## You can go the [spreadsheet](https://docs.google.com/spreadsheets/d/1MwYGwoQ63a64xy0Dyt1VcTHsDguLzddWgrrDPDT4RYE/edit?usp=sharing) where the test cases will be documented.